Health Economics and Policy PhD - 2020 Entry

 Part time 48 Month(s)

 The specialist taught modules include both the theory and practice of health economics and policy.
-The PhD will be oriented towards empirical research but is supported by a selection of taught courses providing skills in up-to-date research techniques in economics and health services research.
-This ensures that our postgraduate students extend their knowledge beyond a single discipline, and possess a wide range of skills to aid employability.
+The PhD will be oriented towards empirical research but is supported by a selection of taught courses that provide skills in up-to-date research techniques in economics and health services research.
+This ensures that our postgraduate students extend their knowledge beyond a single discipline and possess a wide range of skills to aid employability.